Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Handheld mics – low priority

-Handheld mics are mics you would typically see in an onsite news report or live performance.
+Handheld mics are typically seen in an on-site news report or live performance.
 These are not great for filmmaking but have their uses in the video world.

-These mics are great for isolating voices, but the speaker has to be in very close proximity to the head of the mic.
+These mics are great for isolating voices, but the speaker has to be close to the mic’s head.
 Again, these mics are not used in films but are worth mentioning for their other uses.

 Lavalier mics – moderate priority